 There are a lot of questions surrounding pregnancy and COVID-19 vaccine safety.
 Here is some information for our patients:

 - What does the research say?
-Pregnant women were not included in the original COVID-19 vaccine clinical trials, but the CDC and other researchers have been observing data from women who have been vaccinated during pregnancy and breastfeeding since December 2020.
-To date no safety concerns have been identified.
-Medical providers have routinely and safely given pregnant women other types of vaccinations in pregnancy for a long time, we recommend the flu shot every year to protect against influenza and TDAP (tetanus, diphtheria and pertussis) in pregnancy.
-Both of these vaccines protect mom and baby from infections.
+Pregnant people were not included in the original COVID-19 vaccine clinical trials, but the CDC and other researchers have been observing data from people who have been vaccinated during pregnancy and breastfeeding since December 2020.
+To date, no safety concerns have been identified.
+Medical providers have routinely and safely given pregnant people other types of vaccinations in pregnancy for a long time: we recommend the flu and TDaP shots during each pregnancy to protect the pregnant person and their baby against influenza as well as tetanus, diphtheria, and pertussis.
+The current research on COVID-19 vaccination in pregnancy shows that after the pregnant person gets the vaccine, their body makes antibodies to protect against COVID infection.
+Researchers have seen that these protective antibodies are passed to baby during pregnancy and breastfeeding; this may help protect the newborn from COVID infection.

 If you would like more information please talk with your CHC medical/OB provider.